hadley/adv-r/OO-essentials.md

 methods(class = "ts")
 ```

-Since there's no central repository of information about S3 classes, there's no way to get a list of them all.
+There's no way to get a list of all S3 classes, because there's no central repository of them, as you'll learn in the following section.

 ### Defining classes and creating objects

-S3 is a very simple and adhoc system: there is no formal definition of a class.
-To make an object an instance of a class, you just take an existing base object and set the class attribute.
+S3 is a simple and adhoc system: there is no formal definition of a class.
+To make an object an instance of a class, you just take an existing primitive object and set the class attribute.
 You can do that with `attr()`, `class()`, or during creation of the object with `structure()`:

 ```R
 foo <- list()